SleepyLili/pokemon-couture/README.md

 A work-in-progress Phoenix app for tracking clothes acquisition in Pokémon Sun & Moon.

-Only supports female clothes, and has only been checked against a Pokémon Moon cartridge (and a bulbapedia clothes list.)
+Currently only supports female clothes, and has only been checked against a Pokémon Moon cartridge (and a bulbapedia clothes list.)
-A check against Pokémon Sun would be appreciated.
+Another check against Pokémon Sun would be useful.

 Currently, you need to have an account on the site to be able to use the tracker.
-I would like to make a version that uses browser cache to save the data as well.
+I would like to make a version that supports using the tracker while not logged in as well.
 ## Other Clothing Masterlists - Inacuraccies
 My app has adapted the following masterlists, however, when checking in the actual Pokémon Moon game, I found several inacuraccies: